Blog

 Under Louisiana law, parents have the right to seek to modify their custody agreements.
 However, a change in situation is typically needed to have the modifications approved, unless both co-parents have a mutual agreement.
 If it goes to court, the parent seeking the modification must be able to prove that the change is in the best interest of the child.
 The parent must also be able to prove that continuing the current custody agreement is so harmful to the child that the negative effects outweigh the positive effects.

-Although divorce, custody agreements, and custody modifications can be difficult, the associates here at Rozas Law Firm will do everything in our power to fight for you and your family.
+Although divorce, custody agreements, and custody modifications can be difficult, the team of associates at Rozas will do everything in our power to fight for you and your family.
 Why choose Rozas?
 With over 16 years of trial experience on both state and federal levels, it has become our mission to aid those in our community who are in need, much like David Rozas watched his father do for 35 years.
-Become part of our family and book your free consultation today!
-To schedule, please call our office in Baton Rouge at 225-478-1111, or contact us online.

 Speak With Us Now